RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

 ------------------

 As we saw, Pandas can be very useful and powerful.
-It was probably a lot to take in, but if you develop fluency in the basics it can be part of your daily workflow.
-Queries is a big part of Pandas, therefore, you should strive to make simple queries without having to think about the syntax.
-This can be achieved by lots of practice and repetition.
+It was probably a lot to take in, but if you develop fluency in the basics, it can be part of your daily workflow.
+Queries are a big part of Pandas; therefore, you should strive to make simple queries without thinking about the syntax.
+Lots of practice and repetition can achieve this.

-That doesn’t mean you can't go on and do lots of much harder things, it just means that it will take longer at first, as you have to go back and review documentation in order to become efficient.
+That doesn't mean you can't go on and do lots of much harder things, it just means that it will take longer at first, as you have to go back and review documentation to become efficient.

 Practice Questions